kamel78/efficient-rust-pairings/README.md

 ```
 This code snippet demonstrates the simplicity and efficiency of the library's usage for performing pairings-based cryptography operations.

-## Performances and run-time results
+### Performance and Runtime Results

-The following table illustrates obteined performances and run-time resuls for diffrents implemented operations for all curves.
-Tests have been performed on a i7-10700FCPU 2.9Ghz, with 16Go of RAM.
-Some operations have timing measures in µs (take less than one millisecond).
+The following table illustrates the obtained performances and runtime results for various implemented operations across all curves.
+The tests were performed on an Intel Core i7-10700F CPU running at 2.9 GHz, with 16 GB of RAM.
+Some operations have timing measurements in microseconds (µs) as they take less than one millisecond.

 <table>
   <thead>
     <tr>